kevinfrei/Arduino2Make/README.md

 ## TODO:

-* Add support for Arduino libraries: Maybe automatic discovery or something similar?
-Currently, you'd just have to do it all yourself which sucks
 * Eliminate the silly workarounds currently necessary for some implicit oddities
 * There's the cmd.{os} default value override mechanism that I should take into account for value resolution, particularly as I'm one of those weird people